cloudhead/rig.js/README.md

        }
     });

-Apply it to a couple objects, to use new functionality
+Apply it to a couple objects to use the new functionality

     $("rig").capitalize();                   // "Rig"
     $(["hello", "", "world", ""]).compact(); // ["hello", "world"]